-- Smart Update Tools: Polls iLO to check for requests from HPE OneView or iLO Amplifier Pack for updates through the management network and orchestrates staging, deploying, and activating updates.
-You can adjust the polling interval by issuing the appropriate command-line option provided by iSUT.
-Performs inventory on target servers, stages deployment, deploys updates, and then reboots the servers. - iLO Amplifier Pack: Displays available updates for servers.
-Communicates with iSUT (or SUT 1.x) through iLO to perform updates. - HPE OneView: Displays available updates for servers.
-Communicates with iSUT (or SUT 1.x) to initiate updates, reports the status on the Firmware section of the Server Profile page of HPE OneView.
-HPE OneView provides automated compliance reporting in the dashboard. - SPP: A comprehensive systems software and firmware update solution, which is delivered as a single ISO image. - SUM: A tool for firmware and driver maintenance for HPE ProLiant servers and associated options.
+- SUT: Polls iLO to check for requests from SUM or iLO Amplifier Pack for updates through the management network and orchestrates staging, deploying, and activating updates.
+You can adjust the polling interval by issuing the appropriate command-line option provided by SUT.
+Performs inventory on target servers, stages deployment, deploys updates, and then reboots the servers. - iLO 5 with integrated Smart Update (Gen10 or later servers only): Performs iLO Repository-based updates by downloading the components from iLO Repository when iLO Installation Queue has the components which can be updated by SUT. - iLO Amplifier Pack and HPE OneView: Displays available updates for servers.
+Communicates with SUT (or SUT 1.x) to initiate updates using the iLO Redfish interface.
+SUT reports the status of updates to iLO Amplifier Pack through iLO Restful Interface. - SUM: A tool for firmware and driver maintenance for HPE ProLiant servers and associated options.